11/08/2024

 Chinese ink and watercolour on Stonehenge paper, 8" x 30"

-My studio/gallery, with -weather permitting-,its double-garage door fully open, is a quiet place where I spend a lot of time, always feeling at peace.
+My studio/gallery is a quiet place where I spend a lot of time, always feeling at peace.

-As soon as clay objects and brush explorations are completed, they are displayed in the gallery section, up for sale.
+As soon as a clay object or a brush exploration is completed, it is displayed in the gallery section.

-It is always a great pleasure when visitors stop by and I take time to explain how "pots" and "paintings" come to life.
+It is always a great pleasure to have visitors stopping by and I enjoy explaining how "pots" and "paintings" came to life.

 FEEL WELCOME TO STOP BY AT